lrbmike/APIKeyRotator/README.md

 2.  **Install dependencies**
     ```bash
     npm install
+    # or use pnpm
+    pnpm install
     ```

 3.  **Start the frontend server**
     ```bash
     npm run dev
+    # or
+    pnpm dev
     ```
     Vite will automatically handle API proxying.
 The service will run at `http://localhost:5173`.